brisacarter/nsf-afe-internship-summer-2025/README.md

 Product Design and Research Leader with 20+ years of experience in the software design industry and a student at UHMC in the ABIT program.
 Her background in product design brings a unique perspective to data analysis, combining technical expertise with user-centered design thinking to create meaningful insights from complex datasets.

-This project was developed as part of the **Summer 2025 NSF-AFE Internship**, demonstrating the application of statistical analysis and machine learning techniques to real-world industry data.
+This project was developed as part of the **Summer 2025 NSF-ATE Internship**, demonstrating the application of statistical analysis and machine learning techniques to real-world industry data.